Two-thirds of its original range has almost cut the distribution of cougars, but they can still be seen in the U.S. and Canada.

 Cougars can be found in many places in North America.
 These include Alberta, Arizona, British Columbia, California, Colorado, Florida, Idaho, Montana, Nebraska, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming

-Although there is a small subspecies of panthers in Florida, most live west of the east side of the rocky mountains.
-Cougars can be found along the western half of Montana, through the western two-thirds of Wyoming and Colorado, along the eastern border of New Mexico, and down to the Mexican border in Texas.
+Although there is a small subspecies of panthers in Florida, most live west of the east side of the rocky mountains, cougars can be found along the western half of Montana, through the western two-thirds of Wyoming and Colorado, along the eastern border of New Mexico, and down to the Mexican border in Texas.

 Cougars can be found in Southern Montana, returning to the Missouri Breaks in the 1990s.
 Before this, they could generally be found in the Absaroka-Beartooth regions.

 In South Dakota, there is a population in the Black Hills.
 With a varied food source of elk and deer, the Black Hills make an excellent area for them.
-These animals are thought to have travelled from Wyoming, settling in South Dakota to breed.
+These animals are thought to have traveled from Wyoming, settling in South Dakota to breed.

-Nebraska is not a state that many people would believe has a population of mountain lions, but there is a small number, with estimates of twenty to thirty adults.
+Nebraska is not a state that many people believe has a population of mountain lions, but there is a small number, with estimates of twenty to thirty adults.
 These can be found in the Pine Ridge region in northwestern Nebraska.

 There are also several breeding adults in the Cypress Hills Interprovincial Park on the Saskatchewan-Alberta border.

 Cougars are shy animals and are not normally aggressive.
 However, they do sometimes attack humans.
-For more information on this, and what to do if this does happen, I have written an article which you can find here.
+For more information on this, and what to do if this does happen, I have written an article you can find here.

 Mountain lions have been spotted as far east as New York.
 However, these are believed, and some have been genetically tested to be from western populations.
 With most of these animals being males, it is unlikely that there would be any breeding pairs in these areas.